-In 2019, global liquid fuel demand was approximately 100 million barrels per day (MMBD).
-In 2020, the COVID-19 pandemic reduced demand by approximately 8 MMBD, to about 92 MMBD.18 The IEA's STEPS predicts oil demand to recover to pre-crisis levels by 2023.19 Although global oil demand has grown at a rate of about 1 MMBD, or 1 percent per year, over the past several decades, the STEPS shows global oil demand growth slowing to about 750,000 barrels per day through 2030, due to economic impacts from COVID-19; slower long-term structural economic growth; aging populations in traditional oil-consuming centers like Europe, Japan, and the United States; and policy-driven efforts to increase vehicle efficiency and alternative-fuel penetration.
-The STEPS forecasts that growth in demand will then plateau, with a growth rate of less than 100,000 barrels per day through 2040.20
+In 2019, global liquid fuel demand was approximately 100 million barrels per day (mmbd).
+In 2020, the COVID-19 pandemic reduced demand by approximately 8 mmbd, to about 92 mmbd.
+The IEA's STEPS predicts oil demand to recover to pre-crisis levels by 2023.
+Although global oil demand has grown at a rate of about 1 mmbd, or 1 percent per year, over the past several decades, the STEPS shows global oil demand growth slowing to about 750,000 barrels per day through 2030, due to economic impacts from COVID-19; slower long-term structural economic growth; aging populations in traditional oil-consuming centers like Europe, Japan, and the United States; and policy-driven efforts to increase vehicle efficiency and alternative-fuel penetration.
+The STEPS forecasts that growth in demand will then plateau, with a growth rate of less than 100,000 barrels per day through 2040.

 Exhibit 22.
-Realized decline rates determine the size of the supply gap and opportunities for new investment
+Realized decline rates determine the size of the supply gap and opportunities for new investment mmboed = millions of barrels of oil-equivalent per day

-Source: IEA, World Energy Outlook 2020, iea.org/reports/world-energy-outlook-2020; production decline rates based on data from Rystad Energy UCube, December 2020. mmboe = millions of barrels of oil-equivalent
+Sources: IEA, World Energy Outlook 2020, iea.org/reports/world-energy-outlook-2020; IEA, Net Zero by 2050, iea.org/reports/net-zero-by-2050; production decline rates based on data from Rystad Energy UCube, December 2020.